 The CD was a companion to a PBS TV series of the same name, which I have never seen.
 But the CD introduced me to many more American poets and writers.
 It captured all the good things I had always liked about America; that strong tradition of the poetry of everyday life, connecting it up with images of the city and rural towns.

 Both United States of Poetry and Lion for Real had been released on the same record label, Mouth Almighty, a subsidiary of Mercury Records, which also released many other great spoken records, including Closed on Account of Rabies: Poems and Tales of Edgar Allan Poe.
-The label was set up in 1995, Bob Holman, Bill Adler, and Sekou Sundiata, who all had ties with the American poetry scene.
+The label was set up in 1995 by Bob Holman, Bill Adler, and Sekou Sundiata, who all had ties with the American poetry scene.

 The other major spoken word series was ‘Rhino Word Beat‘ put out by Californian label Rhino Records.
 This seemed to start around 1990 and run until 2000.
 But my first run-in with that label was through The Beat Generation, a 3-CD boxed set given to me as a present by two close friends (one who I did the radio show with), and who knew that I was a beatnik-wannabe.